ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 #### Token Propagation for Outbound Authentication

 Ballerina supports token propagation for outbound authentication.
-If the user does not provides any configuration when initializing the `auth:OutboundAuthProvider`, the token propagation is happened.
+The token propagation happens if the user does not provides any configuration when initializing the `auth:OutboundAuthProvider`.

 The `auth:OutboundAuthProvider` reads the token/username from the `runtime:InvocationContext` according to the outbound authentication scheme and use that for the outbound request.